Structural Identifiability and Discrete Symmetries: Conclusions

 \section{Conclusions}

 In this paper, we have presented an approach to study the structural identifiability and observability (SIO) of nonlinear dynamic models using discrete symmetries.
 It is known that continuous symmetries are sources of non-identifiability and/or non-observability, i.e., a single input-output trajectory is compatible with an infinite number of parameter or state variable values.
 This fact has already been exploited by several authors \cite{yates2009structural,merkt2015higher,anguelova2012minimal,meshkat2014identifiable,castro2020testing}, who introduced methods to analyse SIO by searching for continuous symmetries.
 However, said methods can only distinguish between non-identifiability and (at least) local identifiability (and similarly observability).
 In contrast, here we have exploited the fact that the existence of purely discrete symmetries does not lead to non-identifiable parameters, but to parameters that are structurally locally identifiable, but not globally (SLING).
 Thus, by determining the discrete symmetries in a model we obtain a more precise SIO analysis, which can distinguish between SLING and globally identifiable parameters.
 Here, we have presented a methodology to perform this analysis.
 The code that implements the method and reproduces the results can be accessed at: \url{https://doi.org/10.5281/zenodo.16410656}.
-Key elements in our procedure are obtaining the finite determining system, analysing it using the Thomas decomposition, and finding the number of solutions.
-Admittedly, our method seems to be computationally less efficient than some differential algebraic algorithms currently available \cite{hong2019sian,dong2023differential}.
-However, it provides more information, since it can fully characterize the form of the symmetries in which the parameters and state variables are involved.
+Key elements in our procedure are obtaining the finite determining system, analyzing it using the Thomas decomposition, and finding the number of solutions.
+Our method provides more information than differential algebraic algorithms like the ones described in \cite{hong2019sian,dong2023differential}, since it can fully characterize the form of the symmetries in which the parameters and state variables are involved.
 This information is valuable for the purposes of finding all possible solutions and reparameterizing the model \cite{meshkat2014identifiable,massonis2023autorepar}.
 A future line of work is to improve the computational efficiency of our method.
 Additionally, we envision its extension to systems of partial differential equations, for which comparatively few techniques for structural identifiability analysis exist.